 Three other parties are currently also talked about:

 - Piraten (Orange): The Pirate Party is very young, its main demands are more personal liberties, transparency, democracy and social equality.
-Got 2% in federal and state elections until they reached 9% in Berlin in September 2011; now state and federal polls show them entering most parliaments if elections were held now.
-But it's not clear yet whether their current strength is the result of real support or just protest against the others.
+Got 2% in federal and state elections until they reached 9% in Berlin in September 2011.
+Due to difficulties within the party they are currently seen as insignificant and it doesn't look like it's going to change.

 - Freie Wähler (Blue, sometimes Orange): Free Voters are usually local independent centrist or center-right groups that formed to run for local elections.
 State or federal organisations used to be only for coordination, but 2008 they won 10% in Bavaria's state election and also ran in the EU Parliament elections 2009 (where they would have won 2 of Germany's 99 seats if the 5%-threshold had been struck down by then).